-JACKSON- Many Mississippians will be dusting off their grills for the first family cookout of the year this Memorial Day weekend.
-Commissioner of Insurance and State Fire Marshal Mike Chaney today reminded grill-minded Mississippians that improper or careless use of a grill, of any type, can be a threat to your home, your friends, and your family and urges grilling fire safety this holiday weekend.
+JACKSON- If you're dusting off the grill this holiday weekend for a family cookout, Commissioner of Insurance and State Fire Marshal Mike Chaney urges you to practice grilling fire safety.
+The improper or careless use of a grill, of any type, can be a threat to your home, your friends, and your family.

-"The most dangerous time in using any grill is when you ignite it.
-Take care before you light your grill, particularly if this is the first time you will be using it this season.
-The extra time you take in cleaning and preparing your grill can help you have a safer and happier cookout this Memorial Day," Chaney said.
+"The most dangerous time in using any grill is when you ignite it, particularly if this is the first time you're using it this season.
+For the safest family cookout this Memorial Day weekend, take the extra time you need to clean and prepare your grill properly," Chaney said.